mdn/translated-content/files/ja/mozilla/add-ons/webextensions/api/browseraction/disable/index.md

 {{WebExtExamples}}

-> **Note:** **Acknowledgements**This API is based on Chromium's [`chrome.browserAction`](https://developer.chrome.com/extensions/browserAction#method-disable) API.
+> **Note:** This API is based on Chromium's [`chrome.browserAction`](https://developer.chrome.com/extensions/browserAction#method-disable) API.
 This documentation is derived from [`browser_action.json`](https://chromium.googlesource.com/chromium/src/+/master/chrome/common/extensions/api/browser_action.json) in the Chromium code.Microsoft Edge compatibility data is supplied by Microsoft Corporation and is included here under the Creative Commons Attribution 3.0 United States License.

 <pre class="hidden">// Copyright 2015 The Chromium Authors.
 All rights reserved.
 //